ONSdigital/sdx-ops/README.rst

 SDX-common
 ::::::::::

 Utilities and classes for SDX apps.
+There are two distinct packages:

+    * sdx.common_
+    * sdx.ops_

 sdx.common
 ==========